lucasschneider/mpl-koha-patch-WE/docs/README.md

 5. MPL staff website
 6. MPL reference tools page

-In the next extension update, links 4-6 will be able to be custom set in the extension preferences.
+You may customize the bookmark links from the extension preferences page.

 ## Sorting lists of libraries in Koha
 All lists of libraries in LibLime Koha are sorted alphabetically.
 This includes, but is not limited to, the "Library" list on the login screen, the list to select hold pickup locations, and the list to select a patron's home library.